top of page

 Premonition

 Sitting Bull is widely believed to have had a premonition about the Battle of the Little Bighorn.
 His premonition is interpreted here.
-The 1876 battle was between the U.S. Army, led by Lieutenant Colonel George Armstrong Custer, and their enemies, consisting of Lakota Sioux, Northern Cheyenne, and Arapaho warriors.
+The 1876 battle was between the US army led by Lieutenant Colonel George Armstrong Custer and an enemy of Lakota Sioux, Northern Cheyenne, and Arapaho warriors.
 All 210 soldiers under Custer's direct leadership were killed.

 _______